How to pay your Local Property Tax

 Deduction at source from certain scheme payments made to farmers by the Department of Agriculture, Food and the Marine (DAFM)

-You can make payments weekly or monthly in 2017.
-You must tell Revenue how often you want to make payments when you confirm your payment method.
+You can make payments weekly or monthly in 2022.
+You can tell Revenue how often you want to make payments when you confirm your payment method.

-Remember that if you qualify for a partial deferral of your LPT payment in 2017 you must select the partial deferral option (online or on the paper LPT1A payment instruction, if you receive a paper form from Revenue) and select a payment option for the remaining 50% of your LPT liability.
+Remember that, if you qualify for a partial deferral of your LPT payment in 2022, you must select the partial deferral option (online or on the paper LPT1A payment instruction form, if you receive a paper form from Revenue) and select a payment option for the remaining 50% of your LPT liability.

-If you have not filed a LPT Return or paid your LPT for 2013 and/or 2014 and/or 2015 and/or 2016 and/or 2017 you should pay and file as soon as possible.
-If you do not pay the outstanding amounts Revenue will contact you and will inform you of the way in which they propose to recover the debt.
+If you have not filed an LPT Return or paid your LPT for any of the years from 2013 to 2021, you should pay and file as soon as possible.
+If you do not pay the outstanding amounts, Revenue will contact you and will inform you of the way in which they propose to recover the debt.
 Read more about paying LPT arrears for 2013 to 2021.

 Revenue will also recover arrears of the Household Charge (which is now collected through the LPT system).